-UC is committed to advancing the development of academically rigorous Career Technical Education (CTE) courses to prepare every student to succeed in the colleges and careers of our twenty-first century, knowledge-based, global economy and society.
+UC is committed to advancing the development of integrated Career Technical Education (CTE) courses to prepare every student to succeed in the colleges and careers of our twenty-first century society.

-Courses that connect academic content knowledge with practical or work-related applications can be approved.
+Courses that integrate academic content knowledge with practical or work-related applications can be approved.
 Such courses must satisfy the following conditions: